epfl-lasa/surgeon_recording/usage.md

 **NOTE**: `CTRL+C` might not be working on Windows.
 Use `CTRL+FN+B` instead.
 If you find yourself in debug mode in the terminal, you can exit that by typing `exit`.

 1. Start the *Anaconda Navigator*.
-Multiple PowerShell Prompts will have to be launched from there.
+Three PowerShell Prompts will have to be launched from there.

 2. In the first terminal (T1), run
    ```
    cd .\path\to\recordings\surgeon_recording\
    python .\copy_tps_calibration.py
    ```
    to copy the calibration file to the correct directory.
-If this is unsuccessful, the calibration didn't work.
+If this is unsuccessful, the calibration didn't work or the most recent calibration file is too old (copying the calibration does only work within the next 10 minutes).

 3. Still in T1, run
    ```